 The ability of dietary lactose and administration via drinking water to reduce Salmonella colonization of the crop and cecal contents of young chickens was evaluated.
 Chicks treatment consisted of dietary lactose treated group and administration lactose in drinking water treated group and control, in each group (150) chicks were placed.
-Chicks were challenged per os at 3 days of age with 10 cfu of Salmonella, bird samples were taken at day 7, 14, 21 and their crop and cecal contents were analyzed for Salmonella isolation rate from crop, number of Salmonella per gram from cecal content, and fecal shedding.
-The results showed that there is a total significant decrease in the isolation rate of Salmonella from crop and significant decrease in the number of Salmonella per gram of cecal contents and total significance decrease in the fecal shedding in the treated groups comparing to the control and there is no difference by using dietary lactose or administration via drinking water to reduce Salmonella colonization of broiler chicks and there is no divers effect on the body weight between all groups. (no significant difference).
+Chicks were challenged per os at 3 days of age with 106 cfu of Salmonella, bird samples were taken at day 7, 14, 21 and their crop and cecal contents were analyzed for Salmonella isolation rate from crop, number of Salmonella per gram from cecal content, and fecal shedding.
+The results showed that there is a total significant decrease in the isolation rate of Salmonella from crop and significant decrease in the fecal shedding in the treated groups comparing to the control and there is no difference by using dietary lactose or administration via drinking water to reduce Salmonella colonization of broiler chicks and there is no divers effect on the body weight between all groups. (no significant difference).